-- a) Landscaping shall be provided to a minimum of a: - 3 metre wide strip along the primary and secondary street frontage (other than vehicle driveways); and - ii) 1.5 metre wide strip along the full width of the rear setbacks. - b) Native mature trees on site shall be retained. - c) Car parking areas located in the front building setbacks must be screened by appropriate hedging plant species at suitable spacing. - d) Development applications for boarding houses shall include a Landscape Plan and report, prepared by a suitably qualified person addressing the following: - species, location and mature height of proposed planting; - ii) driveway areas; and - iii) fencing height and materials.
+- a) Landscaping shall be provided to a minimum of a: - i) 3 metre wide strip along the primary and secondary street frontage (other than vehicle driveways); and - 1.5 metre wide strip along the full width of the rear setbacks. - b) Native mature trees on site shall be retained. - c) Car parking areas located in the front building setbacks must be screened by appropriate hedging plant species at suitable spacing. - d) Development applications for boarding houses shall include a Landscape Plan and report, prepared by a suitably qualified consultant, that addresses the following: - i) a detailed landscape design plan including the proposed driveway areas and fencing height/materials; - a minimum of 20% of the total site area shall be available for deep soil planting; and - iii) no more than 30% of the area forward of any building line shall be surfaced with impervious materials.